Motley Fool Everlasting Portfolio Review

 Who is Tom Gardner?

 If you are going to pay to see someone’s stock market portfolio, you want to make sure they are reputable.
-After all, I wouldn’t pay a dime to see my neighbor’s portfolio (no offense) because I have no idea whether or not he’s credible.
+After all, you probably wouldn’t pay a dime to see your neighbor’s portfolio (no offense) because you have no idea whether or not they’re credible.

 So, is Tom Gardner credible?
 Absolutely.